stoermelder/vcvrack-packone/docs/midikit/MidiKit.md

 Scripts can persist their configuration across patch saves and reloads via `rack.onLoad()` and `rack.onUnload()` (see [Persistence](#persistence)).

+`rack.onMidiMessage`/`rack.onTrigger`/`rack.onLoad`/`rack.onUnload` are only ever read once, right after the script loads — assign each exactly once, at the top level.
+Reassigning one later, or defining it late, has no effect.

 You can use MIDI-KIT as an insert effect via VCV Rack's built-in MIDI Loopback driver.
 This lets you process incoming messages before they reach other MIDI modules (for example, MIDI‑CC, MIDI‑CV, MIDI‑MAP, or MIDI‑CAT), and likewise process outgoing messages.

 ## Examples